ucsb-cs16/s19-ykk/_lectures/lec02.md

 The link below is a very useful guide to learn fundamental "basic eight" commands in Vim:
 <https://ucsb-cs16.github.io/topics/vim_basic_eight>

+Here are some additional helpful commands in Vim (these are all during the Command Mode)
+	- `dd` deletes the line the cursor is on
+		* a number x before `dd` deletes x lines from the cursor
+	- `p` pastes after the cursor of whatever is copied
+		* `P` pastes before the cursor
+	- `yy` copies an entire line the curson is on
+		* a number x before `yy` copies x lines from the cursor
+	- `%` finds next occurance (of the letter where your cursor is)
+		* `d%` deletes everything between the current letter of the cursor and the next occurance of that letter
+	- `gg` goes to the 1st line of the file
+	- `G` goes to the last line of the file
+	- `u` undo (similar to ctrl + z or cmd + z on Word/Google Docs)
+	- `v` visual mode, this mode highlights the text you want to copy
+		* `shift + v` visual line mode, copies 1 horizontal line at a time
+		* `ctrl + v` visual block mode, copies 1 vertical line at a time

 # Writing, compiling and running a C++ program (hello world) program